elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 After closing the pair, zero or more ASCII letters can be given as a modifier.
 Sigils are expressed as non-qualified calls prefixed with `sigil_` where the first argument is the sigil contents as a string and the second argument is a list of integers as modifiers:

-If the sigil letter is in uppercase, no interpolation is allowed in the sigil, otherwise its contents may be dynamic.
+If the first sigil letter is in uppercase, no interpolation is allowed in the sigil, otherwise its contents may be dynamic.
 Compare the results of the sigils below for more information:

 ```elixir
 ~s/f#{"o"}o/